-If you're new to the television news broadcasting production, then the acronyms VO, Nat SOT or VO/SOT can seem like a foreign language.
+If you're new to television news broadcasting production, then the acronyms VO, Nat SOT or VO/SOT might seem like a foreign language.

 - Create rundowns of the news

 - Integrate wire feed data, RSS feeds from services, networks, etc.

 - Natural sound (Nat Sound, Nat SOT) or ambient sound: This refers to creating a sound bed for a recorded or live report with music, background voices, vehicles and machinery, nature sounds and other environmental sounds recorded on scene.
 These sounds are most often used to set the mood or provide atmosphere for a specific news report.

 - Nielsen: This is an audience measurement system used to determine the audience size and composition of television programming in the United States.
 Nielsen ratings are used to determine television ratings.

 - Live shot or live report: This is a type of newscast where a news anchor or reporter is live at a remote location.
 This type of report can also include a SOT, VO/SOT or PKG (see acronyms below).

 - On-set appearance: This is an appearance on set by a reporter who is introduced by a news anchor.
 The reporter then introduces her news package or reports her story from there.

 - Package (PKG): A package is a report from a correspondent that contains a sound bite that is usually inserted after the reporter's second or third sentence.